Amir Hamza III

-Amir Hamza III (Dargwa: Амир-Хlямза Уцуми, Амир-Хамза) was an khan of Kaitags who ruled Kaitag Utsmiate in 1751-1787.
+Amir Hamza III (Dargwa: Амир-Хlямза Уцуми, Амир-Хамза) was an khan of Kaitags who ruled Kaitag Utsmiate from 1751 to 1787.
 He was known as a significant military figure in the history of Dagestan and Transcaucasia in the 18th century.

 Reign

 The exact date of birth of Amir Hamza is unknown, but it is known that he was one of the three sons of Khan Muhammad, a military leader who predeceased his father Ahmad the Great.
-Amir Hamza had two brothers - Ustar and Sultan.
+Amir Hamza had two brothers – Ustar and Sultan.
 As the grandson, he inherited Ulu Terekeme, Bashli, Berikey, Dzhemikent.
 Earliest mentions of Amir Hamza's reign dates back to 1751.
 He was related to other Caucasian rulers such as Umma Khan of Avars, Ghāzī Rustam of Tabasaran and Fatali Khan of Quba, who were his nephews and cousin respectively.

 Struggle with Derbent

 He became allied to Fatali Khan in 1760s, and joined his campaign against Derbent Khanate.
 Following a long siege, Amir Hamza with a small detachment was the first to enter Derbent on the orders of Fatali Khan.
 Following him, detachments of the Quba entered the city.
 All other troops were ordered to remain in their previous positions near the walls of Derbent.
 Having captured most of the city, the allies offered ruling Muhammad Hussain Khan to voluntarily surrender the upper fortress.
 The khan did not agree to this, but announced that he was open to negotiations.
 Amir Hamza didn't agree his offers to desert Fatali in return of joint rule of the khanate.
 Soon enough in 1765, Fatali Khan annexed all of Derbent Khanate to his own possessions with the help of Tarki Shamkhalate, Kaitag Utsmiate and Principality of Tabasaran.
 Subordinating Derbent, Fatali Khan gave a part of revenues of lands in Derbent Khanate to Shamkhal and Utsmi, while the ruler of Tabasaran was given a monetary compensation.